 Variable Decision Factors

-This is an important factor to consider, especially if you are a Citrix partner and you are building a green field environment for new customer.
-Consider the skills and capabilities of team that is going to manage this environment - if customer is new to Citrix technologies, is operating a static environment with minimum changes or if they have multiple roles and Citrix management is only subset of their responsibilities, it might be a good idea to minimize the complexity of environment and and reduce the number of moving parts.
+This is an important factor to consider, especially if you are a Citrix partner and you are building a green field environment for a new customer.
+Consider the skills and capabilities of the team that is going to manage this environment - if a customer is new to Citrix technologies, is operating a static environment with minimum changes or if they have multiple roles and Citrix management is only a subset of their responsibilities, it might be a good idea to minimize the complexity of the environment and reduce the number of moving parts.
 In that case, MCS might be a better solution.

 Recommended mode: MCS if technical skills are concern